scottalford75/Remora-docs/docs/source/intro/intro.rst

 As more and more 32 bit controller boards entered the market, the limitations of the Arduino framework became apparent.
 Development was moved onto the LPC17xx using PlatformIO and the Mbed framework.
 Current development is now ongoing using Mbed Studio and baremetal Mbed OS5.

-The outcome is an accesable and inexpensive LinuxCNC controller that provides all of the necessary hardware interfacing for a CNC machine.
+The outcome is an accessible and inexpensive LinuxCNC controller that provides all of the necessary hardware interfacing for a CNC machine.